Chia-Network/chia-blockchain/README.md

 Ubuntu 18.04 LTS, 19.xx, Amazon Linux 2, and CentOS 7.7 or newer are the easiest linux install environments.

-UPnP is enabled by default, to open port 8444 for incoming connections.
+UPnP is enabled by default to open port 8444 for incoming connections.
 If this causes issues, you can disable it in config.yaml.
 Some routers may require port forwarding, or enabling UPnP in the router's configuration.